Learn about PTSD

 It is normal to feel afraid during and after a traumatic event, this is known as the “fight-or-flight” response, and is your body’s way of protecting itself from possible harm.

-Not everyone who lives through traumatic events develops PTSD.
-For others, the stress and anxiety lingers long after the trauma is over.
+Not everyone who experiences trauma develops PTSD.
+For some people, the stress and anxiety lingers long after the trauma is over.

 It is important for anyone with PTSD to work with an experienced team of psychiatrists and mental health professionals who have experience treating PTSD.
 PTSD, like other anxiety disorders, are most often treated with psychotherapy, medications, or both.